-Organisation Considerations Option 1 Hold an online safety day a 'off-timetable' and cover th hown on the suggested long- t some point during the year, e whole of the Online safety to do this on Safer Internet D where children are unit on this day.
+Organisation Considerations Option 1 Teach each of our units as shown on the suggested long-term plan.
+Hold an online safety day at some point during the year, where children are 'off-timetable' and cover the whole of the Online safety unit on this day.
+Many schools may choose to do this on Safer Internet Day which falls in February each year.
 What will happen mputing equipment on the or if a child is away on this day? the online safety learning in t Option 2 Teach each of our units as shown in the suggested Long term plan.
 As each half term is usually longer than the five weeks of lessons we have provided, you should have some 'spare' Computing lessons.
 Some or all of these could be used to teach one lesson from the Online safety unit.
 Depending on how the holidays fall, you may still have some 'spare' lessons within a half-term and some half-terms with too few lessons.
-You may need to briefly recap learning from the previous online safety lesson (although this is referred to in our planning) Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 Year 1 Option 2 example: Improving mouse skills Programming Bee-bots Option 1: Bee-bots Option 2: Virtual Bee-bots + Online safety Lesson 4 Digital imagery Introduction to data Option 3 Teach the units in the order they are shown in our suggested long-term plan.
+You may need to briefly recap learning from the previous online safety lesson (although this is referred to in our planning) Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 Year 1 Option 2 example: Improving mouse skills +Online safety Lesson 1 Algorithms unplugged +Online safety Lesson 2 Rocket to the moon + Online safety Lesson 3 Programming Bee-bots Option 1: Bee-bots Option 2: Virtual Bee-bots + Online safety Lesson 4 Digital imagery Introduction to data Option 3 Teach the units in the order they are shown in our suggested long-term plan.
 When you have finished a unit move straight onto the next unit, rather than starting a new unit after each school holiday.
 The example below assumes six Computing lessons per term. half-term?
 Will this have imp How will this affe chers be too tired to start a n dications for termly overview ct assessment data? nore difficult for the subject l s sent home to parents?
 Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 Year 1 Option 3 example: Improving mouse skills (5 lessons) Algorithms unplugged (1 lesson) Algorithms unplugged (4 lessons) Rocket to the moon (2 lessons) Rocket to the moon (3 lessons) Programming Bee-Bots (3 lessons) Programming Bee-Bots (2 lessons) Digital imagery (4 lessons) Digital imagery (1 lesson) Introduction to data (5 lessons) Online safety Y1 (5 lessons)